ark_helm_charts

 ldap:

 The above configuration will cause the ark-samba chart, which provides the ldap services, to not render the requisite pods during deployment.
-Simultaneously, other charts that consume LDAP services will automatically utilize the given parameters to configure their LDAP access and interaction.
+Simultaneously, other charts that consume LDAP services will automatically utilize the given parameters to configure their LDAP access and interaction by consuming configuration values directly from those secrets (via environment variables).

 global: